cjbackman/cjbackman.com/content/on/mutation-testing.md

 | Provides insights about test improvements | Can be misleading         |
 | Contributes to higher code quality        | Adds complexity           |

 And now you know what Ninja Turtles, X-Men and effective tests have in common? *Mutants*.
-They probably won't save the world, but they might save you from shipping that next bug into production.
+They probably will not save the world, but they might save you from shipping that next bug into production.

 ## Glossary